MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-view-preview.md

 TBD - - For more information, see [Viewing the Call Stack in WinDbg](calls-window.md).

 ## Disassembly
-The disassembly window is also improved, the highlight of the current instruction remains where it is when you scroll.
+The disassembly window highlights the current instruction remains where it is when you scroll.

 ## Threads